APPLICATIONS MUST BE RECEIVED BY FRIDAY, SEPTEMBER 23, 2022 at 11:59 p.m.

 This professional development certificate is non-credit-bearing and will not show up on your transcript.

-- Part I of the program is directly intended to increase your capacity to support LSA's anti-racism and DEI work.
-During the course of our pilot program, you will receive a stipend of $140 (estimate 10 hours per employee) for your participation and time devoted to the educational activities in Part I.
+- Part I of the program consists of Learning and Cohort Building, comprised of four DEI learning modules and group orientation.
+This portion is directly intended to increase your capacity to support LSA's anti-racism and DEI work.
+Fifty participants will be chosen from among the applicants this year.
+They will receive a stipend ($150) for Part I (estimate 10 hours per employee).

 - Part II of the program culminates in an unpaid, self-designed capstone project (estimate 10 hours per employee).
 As a high impact educational practice, the capstone project will allow you to integrate your learning from Part I and apply it within your sphere of influence.
-You will present your project at a poster fair, where it will be eligible for one of three cash prizes in each track ($500, $250, $100).
+You will present your project at a poster fair, where it will be eligible for monetary awards in each track.

 Part I: Learning, Cohort Building

-WHAT: Group orientation, plus four (in-person), 2-hour sessions focused on key DEI topics
+WHAT: Group orientation, plus four (virtual or in-person), 2-hour sessions focused on key DEI topics.

 Part II: Capstone Project & Presentation